Brue Family Learning Center

 7th Annual New York City DiCamillo Companion Rendezvous

 Join Curt DiCamillo, American Ancestors' Fine Art Curator, for a dive into the amazing story of America's greatest banker and his intense passion for art and beauty.
-This fun filled event will take place at Colony Club in New York City where a lecture will be followed by reception where Curt will be signing your included copy of his new book A British Country House Alphabet, Volume 1!
+This fun filled event will take place at Colony Club in New York City where American Ancestors President Emeritus and Chief Stewardship Officer D. Brenton Simons will begin the program, presenting Curt DiCamillo and his new illustrated lecture.
+Following the lecture will be a reception where Curt will be signing your included copy of his new book A British Country House Alphabet, Volume 1!

 Jewish Country Houses